erlang/otp/system/doc/programming_examples/funs.md

 ### filter

-`filter` takes a predicate of one argument and a list and returns all elements in the list that satisfy the predicate:
+`lists:filter/2` takes a predicate of one argument and a list and returns all elements in the list that satisfy the predicate:

 ```erlang
 filter(F, [H|T]) ->
     case F(H) of
         true  -> [H|filter(F, T)];